 Self-taught experimenter diving deep into pulse motors, magnetic induction, and the fascinating science behind DIY electric motors.
 No gatekeeping — just raw curiosity and high voltage passion.

-Deep-dives, notes, and commentary on each video
+Deep-dives, notes, and commentary on each experiment

 Deep-dive written guides on pulse motors, circuits, and builds